IconoclastXYZ/Voron/articles/Umbilical_conversion.md

 - Honestly, easier just to use the BTT U2C now - also its interface is much faster than the RS485-CAN-HAT

+### Using the BTT Octopus 1.0/1.1 as the CanBUS
+- Great guide on the Octopus+Pi+2040 from [akhamar](https://github.com/akhamar/voron_canbus_octopus_sb2040)
+- Or a more general guide which came from a source unknown on Facebook with a [PDF]

 ## Moving x-endstop
 - Built-in mount point on the new Stealthburner design